-Click here to read more about VISION’s GSM mapping projects in Mardan, Multan and Rawalpindi.
+Click here to read more about VISION’s Transgender mapping projects in Mardan, Multan and Rawalpindi.

 Child Rights and Child Protection

 VISION is a champion of child protection and child rights.
-This organically emerged from VISION co-founder Tahir Khilji’s work with the Gender & Sexual Minorities population.
+This organically emerged from VISION co-founder Tahir Khilji’s work with the Transgender population.